-If a club qualifies for a UEFA Club Competition on sporting merit, but has not undergone any licensing process at all or has undergone a licensing process which is lesser/not equivalent to the one applicable for top division clubs of the Georgian National Championship to enter the UEFA club competitions, because it belongs to a division other than the top division, GFF may - on behalf of such a club - request an extraordinary application of the club licensing system for participation in the UEFA Club Competitions in accordance with Annex III.
+1. If a club qualifies for a UEFA club competition on sporting merit, but has not undergone any licensing process at all or has undergone a licensing process which is lesser/not equivalent to the one applicable for top division clubs of the national championship to enter the UEFA club competitions, because it belongs to a division other than the top division, GFF may - on behalf of such a club - request an extraordinary application of the club licensing system for participation in the UEFA club competitions in accordance with

+Annex III.

-2. Based on such an extraordinary application, UEFA may grant special permission to the club to enter the corresponding UEFA Club Competition subject to the relevant UEFA club competition regulations.
+2. Based on such an extraordinary application, UEFA may grant special permission to the club to enter the corresponding UEFA club competition subject to the relevant UEFA club competition regulations.
 Such an extraordinary application only applies to the specific club and for the season in question.